farshaddavoudi/ExcelWizard/README.md

 <img src="https://github.com/farshaddavoudi/ExcelWizard/blob/main/screenshots/Screenshot-4.png">

-### Also, you can have a different scenario in saving/retrieving generated Excel files:
+### Also, you can have different scenario in saving or retrieving generated Excel file:

-1. Get the byte[] of the Excel file and use it for your use case, e.g. sending to another client to be shown or saving in a database, etc.
+1. Get the *`byte[]`* of the Excel file and use it for your use case, e.g. sending to another client to be shown or saving in a database, etc.

-2. Save the Excel directly on disk and get the full path address to send to the app client or save it in the database.
+2. Save the Excel directly *on disk* and get the full path address to send to the app client or save it in the database.

-3. (Blazor app) Normally you want to show the Excel to the user as exported file and do not want to save it somewhere.
+3. (Blazor app) Normally you want to *show the Excel to the user as exported file and do not want to save it somewhere*.
 If your app client is something other than Blazor (e.g. React, Angular, or MVC), your only choice is to work with generated Excel byte[] data and handle it for the result you want, but for Blazor apps the story is very simple.
 Just use the `BlazorDownloadGridLayoutExcel` and `BlazorDownloadCompoundExcel` methods from `IExcelWizardService` in some click event and the Excel file will be generated and instantly downloaded (by opening the download popup) right from